Erzsébet Csézi

-Erzsébet Csézi (born 9 October 1979 in Mezőkövesd) known professionally as Csézy, is a Hungarian pop singer.
+Erzsébet Csézi (born 9 October 1979 in Mezőkövesd) known professionally as Csézy, is a Hungarian pop singer and politician.
 On 8 February 2008 she was chosen to represent Hungary at the Eurovision Song Contest in Belgrade with the song "Candlelight".
 She finished last in the second semi-final on 22 May with six points.

+In the 2026 Hungarian parliamentary election she was elected to represent the Borsod-Abaúj-Zemplén County 7th constituency for the Tisza Party, defeating incumbent András Tállai.